andrealb022/-Development-of-a-ROS-Based-architecture-for-the-Pepper-Robot-in-a-Shopping-Mall-Environment/README.md

 1) It is necessary to change the bot directory of the following files: progetto/src/rasa_ros/scripts/rasa_action.sh progetto/src/rasa_ros/scripts/rasa_server.sh
-2) Move to the project folder
+2) Move to the project folder and create a directory src, putting all the files in
 3) Run the following commands: catkin build source devel/setup.bash